joagonzalez/sdn-qos/README.md

 - MonitoringOpenFlow
 - Quality of Service (QoS) in Software Defined Networking (SDN) A survey
 - Floware Balanced Flow Monitoring in SDN
+- Implementation and verification of QoS Priority over SDN with Ryu
+- TCD-SCSS-DISSERTATION-2017-040- End to end Quality of Service in SDN
+- Container Network Functions - Bringing NFV to the Network Edge (Glasgow Group)

 https://github.com/yanlisa/reproducibility/wiki/Reproducing-Network-Research